About Trout

-Trout is a city in La Salle Parish, Louisiana.
+Trout is an unincorporated community in La Salle Parish, Louisiana.
 Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

 Trout is part of the larger Jena, Louisiana Micropolitan Statistical Area, which has seen a modest economic development focus on agriculture and forestry.
 Historically, the area has been known for its timber production, which played a significant role in the local economy during the 20th century.
 The community also features neighborhoods such as the Trout Estates, La Salle Parish Police Jury, with members including President Thomas D. "Tommy" Smith and Vice President John W. "Johnny" McDonald.